cantordust/pyrception/docs/docs/paper/paper.md

 Neuromorphic perception is enjoying a resurgence in attention from the scientific community as event-driven cameras (EDs) [@Lichtsteiner2008] become increasingly capable and commercially available [@PoschEtAl_2014_Retinomorphic].
-EDs build upon decades of research on retinomorphic vision, display superior characteristics compared to frame-based cameras (FCs) and highlight the advantages of neuromorphic perception.
+EDs build upon decades of research on retinomorphic vision, display superior characteristics in latency (microseconds) and power consumption (mWs to few Ws) compared to frame-based cameras (FCs) and highlight the advantages of neuromorphic perception.
-Here, we present `Pyrception` -- a Python library for the retinal bio-plausible modelling, simulation and processing of raw visual input.
-The library builds upon a generalisation of sparse convolution using Toeplitz matrices (outlined below), which allows for efficient processing and modelling of various features of the mammalian retina, such as complex receptive fields, eccentricity-dependent receptive field sizes and log-polar cell arrangement [@chessa2016space].
+Here, we present `Pyrception` -- a Python library for the retinal bio-plausible modelling, simulation and processing of raw visual input, aimed at extending and enhancing bioinspired visual processing architectures.
+The library builds upon a generalisation of sparse convolution using Toeplitz matrices
+(outlined below), which allows for efficient processing and modelling of various features of the mammalian retina, such as complex receptive fields, eccentricity-dependent receptive field sizes and log-polar cell arrangement [@chessa2016space].